-Rose-tinted glasses don’t stop Jenkins from seeing injustice; his beating heart is worn by a heavy history of systematic racism.
-Black and white photographs pause the sentimental flares, while Baldwin’s chilling words give Fonny’s friend Daniel (Brian Tyree Henry) a powerful moment as he describes the ugly truth of life behind bars with a cold stillness.
-It’s a love story undercut with a need for survival, the need to believe in something better than the hardships that the world tries to normalise.
+Rose-tinted glasses don’t stop Jenkins from seeing injustice; his heart is worn by a heavy history of institutional racism.
+Black and white photographs break up the sentimental scenes, while Baldwin’s chilling words give Fonny’s friend Daniel (Brian Tyree Henry) a heart-stopping moment in which he solemnly describes the ugly truth about life behind bars.
+Beale Street tells a love story undercut with a need for survival, the need to believe in something better than the hardships that the world tries to normalise.

-Through artful direction, hope and sadness go hand in hand.
-By giving vast attention to faces and moods, Jenkins designs meticulous portraits that capture the fragility of intense feelings.
-He chooses to match and oppose colours to create relationships: the sweater on the washing line winks at the cigarette pack on the table, with shades of green bouncing around the home and complimenting the yellow light as it hits the bottom of Fonny’s top lip.
+Through artful direction, Jenkins presents hope and sadness hand in hand.
+By focusing on the intricacies of facial expressions, Jenkins designs meticulous portraits that capture the fragility of intense feelings.
+He chooses to match and oppose colours as a metaphor for relationships: the hues of a sweater on a washing line wink at a used cigarette packet on the kitchen table, with shades of green bouncing around Tish's home, while a yellow light accents shoulder muscles and glint of Fonny's smile.

-This is KiKi Layne’s first role.
-Watching her chemistry with Stephan James feels like a secret we’re lucky enough to be a part of, as her performance is raw and completely whole.
-There are no distractions or concessions in the way she offers her words, and she holds a gaze like it’s the heaviest, most important object in the world.
-As her mother, Sharon (Regina King) matches her indomitable love with earnest devotion – to her daughter, to her unborn grandchild, to her son-in-law.
+It's hard to believe that this is KiKi Layne’s first major role, as her chemistry with Stephan James is effortless.
+There are no concessions in the way she offers her words, and she holds a gaze like it’s the heaviest, most important object in the world.
+As her mother, Sharon, Regina King matches Tish's indomitable love with earnest devotion – to her daughter, to her unborn grandchild, to her son-in-law.

-Even when they’ve let go of each other’s hands or looked away, the love in Beale Street rolls off the screen in waves.
-A kiss is burned in your mind and fills your insides with butterflies long after you’re alone again.
-It might not change the world like the introspective portrait that won Best Picture, but If Beale Street Could Talk is a gift.
-James Baldwin and Barry Jenkins have put their trust in love on the line.
-We should be so lucky as to feel it for a little while.
+Even when Tish and Fonny let go of each other’s hands or look away, the love in Beale Street rolls off the screen in waves.
+A kiss burns a hole in your mind, and fills your insides with butterflies long after you’re alone again.
+James Baldwin and Barry Jenkins have put their trust in love on the line and we feel lucky to share it, even if only for a little while.

 |What||If Beale Street Could Talk film review|